beyarkay/masters-thesis/src/04_methodology.md

 binary classifiers into multi-class classifiers is discussed in Section
 \ref{binary-and-multi-class-classifiers}.
-The implementation details for each model type is discussed in Section \ref{model-design-and-implementation}, The procure followed for optimising the hyperparameters of each model type is discussed in Section \ref{procedure-for-hyperparameter-optimisation}.
+The implementation details for each model type is discussed in Section \ref{model-design-and-implementation}, The procedure followed for optimising the hyperparameters of each model type is discussed in Section \ref{procedure-for-hyperparameter-optimisation}.
 The exact search space for each model is tabulated in Section
 \ref{hyperparameter-search-space}.
 The evaluation metrics by which multi-class